Johnny Gruelle: Early life and education

 Gruelle was born in Arcola, Illinois, on December 24, 1880, to Alice (Benton) and Richard Buckner Gruelle.
 In 1882, when Gruelle was two years old, he moved with his parents to Indianapolis, Indiana, and settled in a home on Tacoma Avenue in what is the present-day Lockerbie Square Historic District.
 The Gruelles made Indianapolis their home for more than twenty-five years.

-John was exposed to art and literature at an early age.
-His father, Richard, who was a self-taught portrait and landscape painter who became associated with the Hoosier Group of American Impressionist painters.
+Gruelle was exposed to art and literature at an early age.
+His father, Richard, was a self-taught portrait and landscape painter who became associated with the Hoosier Group of American Impressionist painters.
 In addition to Richard Gruelle, the informal group included William Forsyth, T. C. Steele, Otto Stark, and J. Ottis Adams.
 Another Gruelle family friends was Hoosier poet James Whitcomb Riley, whose poems "The Elf-Child," later titled "Little Orphant Annie" (1885), and "The Raggedy Man" (1888), eventually formed the name for John Gruelle's iconic Raggedy Ann character.
 Gruelle later honored Riley's memory in his own book, The Orphant Annie Story Book (1921), written in tribute to Riley's famous poem.

-John was the eldest child of the Gruelle family, which also included a younger sister, Prudence (1884–1966), and a brother, Justin (1889–1979).
+Gruelle was the eldest child of the Gruelle family, which also included a younger sister, Prudence (1884–1966), and a brother, Justin (1889–1979).
 Gruelle's parents exposed all three children to music, literature, and art.
 John, who likely attended public schools in Indianapolis as a youth, became interested in art, and learned drawing from his father.
 Prudence trained as a vocalist in New York City, performed in vaudeville theaters, and married Albert Matzke, an illustrator and watercolorist.
 She also became an author of children's books and a syndicated newspaper columnist.
 Justin studied art in Indianapolis and New York City and became a landscape painter, illustrator, and muralist.